syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 **Solution:**

-The issue may be due to the slow internet connection or due to the behavior that the conversion completed before the URL is loaded completely.
+The issue may be due to the slow Internet connection or due to the behavior that the conversion completed before the URL is loaded completely.
 To overcome this issue, add suitable delay to the conversion using AdditionalDelay property of the HTMLConverter.

 ### Conversion using WebKit Rendering